 If so, you’ll need to start by arranging an occupational therapy driving assessment.

 Our occupational therapists have experience supporting a range of NDIS goals, helping participants become more mobile and independent.
+Ability Action Australia is an NDIS provider in Perth that provides support for a range of different participants.
+In addition to occupational therapy driving support, we also offer functional capacity assessments, NDIS positive behaviour support, psychology, speech pathology, school leaver employment support, and exercise physiology in Perth.
 Based on your circumstances, we create tailored plans that support your needs and help you achieve your goals.

 Learn more about driving assessments by reading our OT driving assessment FAQs.